 The student must prepare a progress report on the research project and submit this to the Undergraduate Committee on or before the last day of classes of the first semester of PSYC 499 enrollment.
-The student must receive approval of the Undergraduate Committee to enroll in the second semester PSYC 499, Honors Thesis.
-If approval is not granted, the student may enroll for a second semester of PSYC 499 and complete the research project for course credit, but the project will not be eligible for departmental honors.
-The completed project must be presented as a formal written research report in proper APA format to the undergraduate committee for acceptance.
-The student must also present the results in a public poster and/or oral presentation, at a time and location to be determined by the Undergraduate Committee.
-Upon completion of the requirements and acceptance of the research report by the Undergraduate Committee, the student will be awarded Psychological Sciences Department Honors.
+The student must receive approval of the Undergraduate Committee to enroll in the second semester PSYC 499.
+If approval is not granted, the student may still enroll for a second semester of PSYC 499 and complete the research project for course credit, but the project will not be eligible for departmental honors.
+The completed project must be presented as a formal written research report in proper APA format to the Undergraduate Committee for acceptance.
+The student must also present the results in a public poster and/or oral presentation, usually held in early May at a time and location to be determined by the Undergraduate Committee each year.
+Upon completion of the requirements and acceptance of the research report by the Undergraduate Committee, the student will be awarded Psychological Sciences departmental honors.

 As of Fall 2018, students can receive both Psychological Sciences departmental honors and Rice University honors (RUSP) for the same project and can enroll in both courses.
 Note that acceptance of a project by RUSP does not guarantee acceptance by the Psychological Sciences Undergraduate Committee for an honors project, nor does successful completion of a RUSP project guarantee departmental honors.
 You may turn in the same thesis for both Rice and Psychological Sciences honors, but you may have to make separate presentations of your thesis for RUSP and Psychological Sciences honors.
 Note, however, that the Psychological Sciences Honors thesis must be in recognized APA format, which will generally be acceptable as the RUSP final presentation.

-2. Completion of 18 hours of Psychological Sciences Department degree requirements.
+- Completion of 18 hours of Psychological Sciences Department degree requirements

-2. Submission of a completed, signed proposal (see Procedures below), list of psychology courses taken and grades received, and an unofficial transcript to the Undergraduate Committee by the no-fee add/drop deadline of the first semester of PSYC 499 enrollment (end of the second week of classes).
+- Submission of a completed, signed proposal (see “Procedures” below), list of psychology courses taken and grades received, and an unofficial transcript to the Undergraduate Committee by the no-fee add/drop deadline of the first semester of PSYC 499 enrollment (end of the second week of classes).

-5. Public presentation of the research project and findings in an oral defense and/or poster session at a venue to be determined by the Undergraduate Committee.
+- Public presentation of the research project and findings in an oral defense and/or poster session at the annual Honors presentations in early May of each year.

-2. The student must then write up the plan as a research proposal.
+- The student must write up the agreed-upon plan as a research proposal.
 The proposal should consist of:

 - cover page